hulanbv/pillo-sdk/README.md

 ## Documentation

-The Pillo SDK provides a High-Level API for interacting with the Pillo Hardware on the following platforms:
+The Pillo SDK provides a High-Level API for interacting with the Pillo Hardware.
+The Framework is available on the following platforms:

 - AppleTV running tvOS 9.0 or later
 - Apple iPhone running iOS 5.0 or later